TL; DR: Agile Management Anti-Patterns

 Agile Management Anti-Patterns: The Sprint Review

-- No suitable venue: There is no adequate place available to run the retrospective.
+- No suitable venue: There is no adequate place available to run the Retrospective.
 (The least appropriate place to have a retrospective is a meeting room with a rectangular table surrounded by chairs.
 And yet it is the most common venue to have a retrospective.
 Becoming agile requires space.
 If this space is not available, you should become creative and go somewhere else.
-If the weather is fine, grab your Post-its and go outside.
+If the weather is fine, grab your stickies and go outside.
 Or rent a suitable space somewhere else.
 If that is not working, for example, due to budget issues, remove at least the table so you can sit/stand in a circle.
 Just be creative.
 Read More: Agile Workspace: The Undervalued Success Factor.)

 There are numerous agile anti-patterns of typical managers, covering the whole range from mindset to processes.
 While the latter can be fixed by providing training and coaching continuously, the former is not trivial to address.
-While some die-hard command and control-minded managers will never make the transition, others may have a chance to change their perspective from ‘how do I make my superior happy’ to ‘how can I make my team more successful.’
+While some die-hard command and control-minded managers will never make the transition, others may have a chance to change their perspective from ‘how do I make my superior happy’ to ‘how can I make my team successful.’

-✋ Do Not Miss Out: Join the 6,500-plus Strong ‘Hands-on Agile’ Slack Team
+✋ Do Not Miss Out: Join the 8,000-plus Strong ‘Hands-on Agile’ Slack Team

 I invite you to join the “Hands-on Agile” Slack team and enjoy the benefits of a fast-growing, vibrant community of agile practitioners from around the world.

-If you like to join now all you have to do now is provide your credentials via this Google form, and I will sign you up.
+If you like to join, all you have to do now is provide your credentials via this Google form, and I will sign you up.
 By the way, it’s free.